python-trio/trio/docs/source/reference-core.rst

 Trio's answer is that it raises a :exc:`MultiError` object.
 This is a special exception which encapsulates multiple exception objects – either regular exceptions or nested :exc:`MultiError`\s.
-To make these easier to work with, Trio installs a custom :obj:`sys.excepthook` that knows how to print nice tracebacks for unhandled :exc:`MultiError`\s, and it also provides some helpful utilities like :meth:`MultiError.catch`, which allows you to catch "part of" a
+To make these easier to work with, Trio installs a custom `sys.excepthook` that knows how to print nice tracebacks for unhandled :exc:`MultiError`\s, and it also provides some helpful utilities like :meth:`MultiError.catch`, which allows you to catch "part of" a